-A potential direct translation of large-scale genetic studies into medical practice is to use knowledge of an individual’s genetic profile to predict phenotypic outcomes131There are two main limiting factors in the accuracy of predicting phenotypes through genetic profiles.
-First, the maximum prediction accuracy is limited by the trait heritability.132 And second, the accuracy which the genetic profile predicts the phenotype is dependent on the accurate estimation of the underlying genetic effects.133 In this context, is the inclusion of epistatic effects into genetic scores important for improving genetic prediction in complex traits?
+A potential direct translation of large-scale genetic studies into medical practice is to use knowledge of an individual’s genetic profile to predict phenotypic outcomes, such as risks of future disease occurrences131.
+There are two main limiting factors in the accuracy of predicting phenotypes through genetic profiles.
+First, the maximum prediction accuracy is limited by the trait heritability.132 And second, the accuracy by which the genetic profile predicts the phenotype is dependent on the accurate estimation of the underlying genetic effects.133 In this context, would the inclusion of epistatic effects into the equivalent of a polygenc score be useful for improving genetic prediction in complex traits?

 With estimates of narrow-sense heritability obtainable for complex traits, one can estimate the maximum prediction accuracy under the assumption of perfect knowledge of all additive genetic effects.
 Conversely, our inability to estimate broad-sense heritability therefore makes it difficult to quantify the potential improvements that the inclusion of non-additive effects might accrue.
 For highly heritable traits it is unlikely that non-additive genetic variance will form a large component of phenotypic variance, and therefore the inclusion of epistatic effects in genetic profile scores will not improve prediction accuracy.
-However one might speculate that non-additive variance could have a significant influence on the phenotypic outcome of more lowly heritable traits, and this may include endophenotypes such as methylation134,135 or gene expression levels.103
+However one might speculate that non-additive variance could have a significant influence on the phenotypic outcome of more lowly heritable traits, and this may include endophenotypes such as DNA methylation134,135 or gene expression levels.103

 Another limiting factor in the inclusion of epistatic effects for genetic prediction is that, even assuming a significant non-additive genetic component, it is demonstrably hard to obtain reliable estimates of epistatic genetic effects.
-Nevertheless, it is not necessary to construct genetic predictors from significant effects as estimated through GWAs alone.
-Using a relaxed threshold for the inclusion of additive effects into a genetic predictor has been shown to improve prediction accuracy for schizophrenia,136 demonstrating that an underlying polygenic architecture will comprise numerous small effects that fail reach a stringent significance threshold.
-Daetwyler et al.133 showed that in addition to heritability, the prediction accuracy is also a function of the ratio of the number of effects influencing the trait (often modeled as the number of independent markers in the genome) and the sample size.133,137 Therefore, for most complex traits that are polygenic in nature it is necessary to use extremely large sample sizes.138 In principle one could use this approach to also include epistatic effects, but because the effective number of independent pairwise genomic regions is dramatically higher139136 than independent regions, a corresponding increase in sample size may be required to obtain gains in prediction accuracy equivalent to an additive model.
+Nevertheless, it is not necessary to construct genetic predictors from significant effects as estimated through GWASs alone.
+Using a relaxed threshold for the inclusion of additive effects into a genetic predictor has been shown to improve prediction accuracy for schizophrenia,136 demonstrating that an underlying polygenic architecture will comprise numerous small effects that fail to reach a stringent significance threshold.
+Daetwyler et al.133 showed that in addition to heritability, the prediction accuracy is also a function of the ratio of the number of effects influencing the trait (often modeled as the number of independent markers in the genome) and the sample size.133,137 Therefore, for most complex traits that are polygenic in nature it is necessary to use extremely large sample sizes.138 In principle one could use this approach to also include epistatic effects, but because the effective number of independent pairwise genomic regions is dramatically higher139 than independent regions, a corresponding increase in sample size may be required to obtain gains in prediction accuracy equivalent to an additive model.

 There has been use of epistatic effects for the prediction of complex traits in many model organism species.
 It was shown that including a network of epistatic effects in chicken lines140 for prediction in independent samples141 marginally improved prediction over the use of additive effects only.
 A number of reports have shown similar conclusions for several traits in plants142–144, whereas others demonstrate that inclusion of epistatic effects yields no improvement in prediction accuracy,145 or that additive effects alone are sufficient to explain most genetic variation.146